The Best Open-Air Swimming in the Helsinki Area

 Leppävaara Open-Air Pool

 Leppävaara Open-air pool, located in the Leppävaara district of Espoo, is a serene oasis for swimmers and sun-seekers alike.
 This pool offers a refreshing escape from the hustle and bustle of city life, surrounded by lush greenery trees.
-With its clear waters and well-maintained modern facilities, it provides a delightful experience for visitors of all ages.
+Its clear waters and well-maintained modern facilities provide a delightful experience for visitors of all ages.

-Leppävaara Open-air pool also offers convenient amenities, including showers, changing rooms, and a cafe serving snacks and refreshments.
+Leppävaara’s open-air pool also offers convenient amenities, including showers, changing rooms, and a cafe that serves snacks and refreshments.
 Lifeguards are always on duty, ensuring the safety of all swimmers.
 If the weather happens to be cold, it is always possible to warm up in a traditional Finnish sauna.
-Both the males and females have a sauna.
+Both males and females have saunas.

 Leppävaara Open-Air Pool is located in Espoo.
-You need to take a commuter train to Leppävaara station and walk 15 minutes more to reach the pool.
+You must take a commuter train to Leppävaara station and walk 15 minutes more to the pool.
 Even though Leppävaara is in Espoo, Zones AB are enough for public transport tickets.
-We think Leppävaara Open-air Pool is the best summer pool in the Helsinki region and the price is only about 5 euros.
+We think the Leppävaara Open-air Pool is the best summer pool in the Helsinki region, and the price is only about 5 euros.

 Leppävaara’s open-air pool is open only in the summer.